Ram Khamhaeng Inscription: Controversy about authenticity

-In July 1987, historian Michael Vickery presented a paper titled "The Ram Khamhaeng Inscription: A Piltdown Skull of Southeast Asian History?" at the International Conference on Thai Studies at the Australian National University, in which he drew together the arguments made by himself and others casting doubt on the authenticity of the inscription.
+In July 1987, Vickery presented a paper titled "The Ram Khamhaeng Inscription: A Piltdown Skull of Southeast Asian History?" at the International Conference on Thai Studies at the Australian National University.
+In it he drew together the arguments made by himself and others casting doubt on the authenticity of the inscription.
 These included the script used in the inscription, its vocabulary, and its content.
-His position was supported, most notably, by art historian Piriya Krairiksh, who published, in Thai in August 1988, further arguments that the stele was a forgery by Mongkut himself.
-The claims—shocking for the implication that most of Thai history would have to be rewritten—led to intense, often heated, scholarly debate, joined by dozens of academics both making rebuttals as well as giving support.
-Numerous seminars were held, and the debate continued through several publications, including a special volume (in Thai) published by Art & Culture (Silpa Wattanatham) magazine in 1988 and a compilation of English-language articles published in 1991 by the Siam Society.
+The art historian Piriya Krairiksh gave him the most prominent support, publishing further arguments in Thai in August 1988 that the stele was a forgery by Mongkut himself.
+The claims, which implied that most of Thai history would have to be rewritten, led to intense, often heated, scholarly debate, joined by dozens of academics on both sides.
+Numerous seminars were held.
+The debate continued through several publications, including a special volume (in Thai) published by Art & Culture (Silpa Wattanatham) magazine in 1988 and a compilation of English-language articles published in 1991 by the Siam Society.

-Although counter-arguments were made to address the claims, and a 1990 analysis using scanning electron microscopy and energy-dispersive X-ray spectroscopy found the Ram Khamhaeng stele to be the same age (700–500 years) as four other Sukhothai inscriptions, several proponents remain convinced of the forgery theory, and the debate has not been definitively settled.
-Nevertheless, the inscription was successfully submitted to UNESCO's Memory of the World Programme, and was inscribed on its international register in 2003.
+Counter-arguments were made to address the claims, and a 1990 analysis using scanning electron microscopy and energy-dispersive X-ray spectroscopy found the Ram Khamhaeng stele to be the same age (700–500 years) as four other Sukhothai inscriptions.
+Several proponents nonetheless remain convinced of the forgery theory, and the debate has not been definitively settled.
+In 2003 the inscription was inscribed on the international register of UNESCO's Memory of the World Programme.

 The intense scrutiny and analysis also led to a much richer body of scholarship on the inscription, and several new theories have been proposed regarding its purpose and the exact circumstances of its creation.
-However, while historian Barend Jan Terwiel observed that "the Thai academic world showed a refreshing open-mindedness" in its response to the claims, the public has sometimes responded with hostility.
-A 2004 publication in a Thai newspaper by Piriya and British expatriate author Michael Wright (also a proponent of the forgery theory) led to angry protests in Sukhothai and threats by a politician to have them prosecuted for defaming the kings and harming national security.
+The historian Barend Jan Terwiel observed that "the Thai academic world showed a refreshing open-mindedness" in its response to the claims, but the public has sometimes responded with hostility.
+A 2004 publication in a Thai newspaper by Piriya and British expatriate author Michael Wright (also a proponent of the forgery theory) led to angry protests in Sukhothai.
+A politician threatened to have them prosecuted for defaming the kings and harming national security.